-- Calibrate-the scanner needs to be calibrated as part of your monthly maintenance of the scanner.
-You will need the calibration page provided with the scanner.
-Click the Calibrate button to start the utility.
-Follow the instructions on-screen to calibrate the scanner.
-Full instructions are in the maintenance section of the scanner guide. - Clean-if calibration does not resolve any image quality issues you are seeing, you may need to clean the scanner.
-You will need the cleaning sheet provided with the scanner.
-Click the Clean button to start the utility.
-Follow the instructions on-screen to clean the scanner.
-Full instructions are in the maintenance section of the scanner quide. - Power off-input the number of minutes you want the scanner to wait before it turns itself off. - Click the green enter button to save any changes in the power off field. - Click the red reset button to reset to the default timeout value. - Reset device-click this button to revert the scanner hardware back to the scanner's firmware defaults.
+- Sleep mode-sleep mode is the low-power state when the scanner is not in use.
+You can adjust the amount of time you want the scanner to wait before it goes into low power. - Click the green enter button to save any changes in the Sleep mode field. - Click the red reset button to reset to the default timeout value. - Power off-input the number of minutes you want the scanner to wait before it turns itself off. - Click the green enter button to save any changes in the power off field. - Click the red reset button to reset to the default timeout value. - Reset device-click this button to revert the scanner hardware back to the scanner's firmware defaults.
 As this option resets the scanner hardware, you will not see a change in the interface unless the power save time has been changed.
 Clicking this button includes returning the power save time-out to the default setting.